API

 ---|---|

 The returned data may become invalid if a re-neighboring operation is triggered at any point after calling this method.
 If this has happened, trying to read from this data will likely cause julia to crash.
-To prevent this, set copy=true
+To prevent this, copy the returned data

 A table with suported name keywords can be found in the lammps documentation.